sfdx-isv/preview-2gp-version-settings/EXPERIMENT_3.md

 * For both 1GP and 2GP, the logic executed by packaged Apex is always implemented by the most recent package version.
   * Publishers can leverage `System.requestVersion()` to create custom implementations that simulate prior versions IF the Publisher expects Subscribers to require backward-compatibility.

+## Next Steps

+Congratulations!
+After completing these experiments you should have a hands-on understanding of how Subscribers use **Version Settings** to interact with managed 1GPs and 2GPs.

+Here are some ideas for additional experiments you can run on your own.

+* Initialize a subscriber org with a **VPI-Enabled 2GP version** as the `--first-version`.
+* View the [1GP and 2GP source](/package-source/) for the managed packages used in the experiments you ran.

+### Want to try this with your 2GP?
+Join the 2GP Version Settings developer preview!

+* Complete this [Developer Preview Participation Request Form](https://forms.gle/JfyxaQsFZarxfYAw8) to apply.

+## Thank You!

+Thanks for taking the time to learn about this important Apex and Packaging functionality.

+If you found value in these exercises, please share this repo with your colleagues.